oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/1-labs-wms/1-labs-wms.md

   [](youtube:bEk71_rNfuc)

-## Task 3: LiveLabs Workshop Workflow
+## Task 3: LiveLabs workshop workflow

 For a workshop to go from an idea to a LiveLabs workshop in production, it has to go through the following phases or statuses in WMS.
 You can refer to this section to see your current and next steps.